 TerraCorps supports thirty-six full-time AmeriCorps members, serving in 11 month (1,700 hour positions).
 Members serve from August-July with one of our Partner organizations located across Massachusetts.
 Members receive a living allowance, education award, and additional AmeriCorps benefits.

-Members serve in one of four coordinator positions that differ in their focus on community engagement and organization, land access, conservation and stewardship, and youth or adult education.
+Members serve in one of five coordinator positions that differ in their focus on community engagement and organization, land access, conservation and stewardship, and youth or adult education.
 All members carry out capacity building projects; educate or train individuals; recruit, train, manage, and support community volunteers engaged in land-based activities; and identify new individuals and groups to participate in education, recreation, or service opportunities centered around land access and conservation.
 The specific responsibilities and goals of members differ by position as well as service site organization.

 Land Stewardship Coordinators build the long-term capacity of their service sites by creating networks of volunteers to support hands-on stewardship of community lands.
 They organize, train, and collaborate with municipal boards, neighborhood and civic associations, community members, youth groups, and schools to care for, improve access to, and support the long-term resiliency and sustainable use of community lands.

 Community Engagement Coordinators build the long-term capacity of their service sites by developing culturally inclusive systems, programing, partnerships, and events.
 By collaborating with community groups, CECs demonstrate how the sustainable use and conservation of land can help address community needs related to education, public health, economic development, neighborhood revitalization, homelessness, poverty, hunger, and cultural decline.